rhannink/M5Stack-HA-Alarm-panel/README.md

      };

 You can initially read UID from your RFID tokens by connecting a serial consiole from the Arduino IDE.
 Whenever you present a RFID token, the UID is logged in the serial console.
 On of the ToDo items is add a master token to add/delete valid tokens from the system interactive.
+The M5Stack RFID face is actually a I2C RC522 RFID reader compatible with 13,56Mhz tokens.

 If you additionally want to use readable names for the cards, define these in: